 Pacers beat 76ers 120-111 to close in on playoff spot

-Philadelphia 76ers' Timothe Luwawu-Cabarrot, right, goes up for the shot as he gets past Indiana Pacers' Paul George, left, during the first half of an NBA basketball game, Monday, April 10, 2017, in Philadelphia.
-Indiana Pacers' Jeff Teague, left, drives to the basket against Philadelphia 76ers' Timothe Luwawu-Cabarrot, right, during the first half of an NBA basketball game, Monday, April 10, 2017, in Philadelphia.
+Indiana Pacers' Paul George, right, looks to make his move on Philadelphia 76ers' Nik Stauskas, left, during the first half of an NBA basketball game, Monday, April 10, 2017, in Philadelphia.
+Indiana Pacers' Paul George, right, looks to make his move on Philadelphia 76ers' Nik Stauskas, left, during the first half of an NBA basketball game, Monday, April 10, 2017, in Philadelphia.

 Add your comments below